 A very flavorful eggplant quiche is so substantial and filling, it can serve as the main course in a meatless meal.
 Leftovers are great too!

 I really like eggplants.
 I love their bold flavor and meaty texture.
 It’s no wonder I have so many eggplant recipes on this blog!
-One of my favorite eggplant recipes is this healthy baked eggplant parmesan.
-It’s wonderful.
+One of my favorites is this baked eggplant parmesan.
+It’s absolutely wonderful. 🍆

 The ingredients needed for this recipe

-You’ll only need a few ingredients to make this tasty quiche (exact measurements are listed in the recipe card below.
+You’ll only need a few simple ingredients to make this tasty quiche (the exact measurements are listed in the recipe card below.
 Here’s an overview of what you’ll need:

 Eggplant: In many of my eggplant recipes I don’t peel the eggplant.
 But in this recipe, you should peel it.
 Otherwise, the skin will interfere with the texture of the quiche.

 Olive oil: This is by far my favorite oil to cook with.
 But if you’d rather use an oil with a higher smoke point, you can use avocado oil instead.

 Onion: I slice it thinly.
 You can use either a yellow or white onion.
 Another interesting option is to use a comparable amount of shallots, which are more delicately flavored than onions.

 Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work.

 Eggs: I use large eggs in most of my recipes, this one included.